-There is one annual moderation window from May; the first moderation window for this qualification is 2023.
+There are two annual moderation windows, December/January and May/June; the first moderation window for this qualification is December/January 2023.

-Centres must ensure that they plan their assessment so that they can make the necessary entries and submit marks to meet the moderation deadline.
+Centres must ensure that they plan their assessment so that they can make the necessary entries and submit marks to meet the moderation deadlines.
 More details are provided in the Administrative Support Guide.